Designers may generate plans by hand or computer to convey ideas.

 What to Know When Working With a Professional Landscape Designer

 Working with a professional landscape designer can be a very rewarding experience.
-Professional designers turn your ideas into reality and can avoid costly mistakes in the process.
+Professional designers can turn your dreams and ideas into reality and may help you avoid costly mistakes in the process.
 They consider the site, seasonal changes, plant requirements, spacing, wildlife, and your vision, and put it all on paper.

-A designer is a person trained in horticulture who can dream up beautiful and highly functional outdoor spaces to meet your needs.
-Whether you need help designing a foundation planting, a stormwater basin, or a corporate campus, a landscape designer can show you how to avoid mistakes and maximize the return on your investment.
+A landscape designer is a professional who can dream up beautiful and highly functional outdoor spaces to meet your needs.
+Whether you need help designing a foundation planting, an outdoor living space, a storm water basin, or a corporate campus, a landscape designer can show you how to avoid mistakes and maximize the return on your investment.

 Do I want a landscape designer or landscape architect?